CodeTiburon/billboard/README.md

 5. Service Locator
 6. Service Configurator
 7. Factory ( Abstract Factory Pattern may be added also )
-8. Singleton ( it is optional as we have Service Locator )
+8. Singleton with arguments
-9. ActiveDirectory / Repository
+9. DataMapper